Table of Contents

 What better way to position yourself as an expert than to create LinkedIn posts on topics your ideal audience cares about?

 When it comes to post creation, you’ve got two main routes available.
 You can syndicate a post from your existing blog and re-post it on LinkedIn or write a fresh post that answers a question or solves a problem that your ideal LinkedIn connection is struggling with.

 Entrepreneur Jorden Roper successfully used the second approach to raise awareness about her brand and land new clients.

 Get your name out there, raise awareness about your business, and do some good old-fashioned networking by joining a relevant LinkedIn group.
 Much like Facebook groups, there’s something for everyone.

 Use LinkedIn search to find the perfect group for you.
 A quick search of “video marketing” revealed 769 potential groups.

 Building a reputation and forging strong relationships takes time and effort, so be a bit picky when you join a group.
 Join active groups that have genuine conversations going on and watch out for groups that are just about self promotion — if the last 10 posts have little engagement, then this group probably won’t help you.

-And if you can’t find quite what you’re looking for and are ready to go all-in and build your own community, you can start your very own LinkedIn group.
+If you can’t find quite what you’re looking for and you’re ready to go all-in and build your own community, you can start your very own LinkedIn group.